• Home

 Medical testing on animals Lori kicks off the show welcoming Dr. John Pippin, Director of Academic Affairs at Physicians Committee for Responsible Medicine (PCRM).
 As part of PCRM’s work to end the use of live animals in medical and veterinary training programs, it recently was informed that so-called terminal surgeries were being used at Tuskegee […]

-Filed Under: 2019 Show Archive, Animal Cruelty, Animal Ethics, Books, Dogs, General Information, News Tagged With: News, Books, Dogs, veterinary
+Filed Under: 2019 Show Archive, Animal Cruelty, Animal Ethics, Books, Dogs, General Information, News Tagged With: Books, News, Dogs, veterinary

 Animals September 7, 2019: Risks of blue-green algae to dogs.
 Exposing and closing cockfighting operations.